“As a freelancer, how do I choose my niche? Do I need to cboose a niche at all?”

 Those who have successfully niched down report a number of benefits.
 Here are five to consider:

 Niching focuses your marketing and shapes your offer.

 Niching keeps you out of the “all things to all people” game, in favor of “an offer that’s right for a specific group of people.”

 It improves your marketing by giving it focus.
-When you’re specific in your messaging and voice, a prospect is more likely to recognize himself or herself in your marketing.
-And if they don’t recognize themselves, they’ll quickly move on.
+When you’re specific in your messaging and voice, a prospect is more likely to recognize herself in your marketing.
+If they don’t recognize themselves, they’ll quickly move on.

-And niching shapes your offer in the specifics, in the many details that come from depth of experience.
+And niching shapes your offer in the many details that come from depth of experience.
 These details are often the difference between a “hell yeah!” and a “meh.”

 People tend to hire specialists, not generalists.

 When you want to install new hardwood floors in your home, do you look for a “house guy”?
 No. You look for a hardwood flooring specialist.

-When I was the brand manager of Airheads candy, and we planned to launch the brand’s first-ever national TV campaign, I didn’t go looking for “an agency.”
-I went looking for an agency with demonstrated expertise in emotionally-driven broadcast advertising.
+When I was the brand manager of Airheads candy, and we planned to launch the brand’s first-ever national TV campaign, I didn’t search for “an agency.”
+I searched for an agency with demonstrated expertise in emotionally-driven broadcast advertising.
 I hired GSD&M in Austin, TX, and they were terrific.

-But: When we needed a promotions agency, we didn’t hire GSD&M for that, even though they pitched for it.
+But: When we later needed a promotions agency, we didn’t hire GSD&M for that, even though they pitched for it.
 It wasn’t what they were great at.
 We hired a promotions specialist.